canonical/netbox/docs/plugins/development/index.md

 ### Plugin Structure

-Although the specific structure of a plugin is largely left to the discretion of its authors, a typical NetBox plugin looks something like this:
+Although the specific structure of a plugin is largely left to the discretion of its authors, a typical NetBox plugin might look something like this:

 ```no-highlight
 project-name/